Skip to content

 Are these activities free to print?

 Yes.
-Every sheet here is free to print or save as a PDF, with no account or sign-up, and each includes an answer key for the caregiver.
+Every sheet here is free, with no account or sign-up, and each has an answer key for the caregiver — use the “Answers” button beside a sheet to download it together with the key.

 Can these be used in memory care or a nursing home?